BlackRock system won't compete with bond dealers, CEO says

-BlackRock (BLK.N), with assets under management of $3.7 trillion (2.30 trillion pounds), is overall the world's largest money manager and one of the biggest on the bond side.
+BlackRock, with assets under management of $3.7 trillion, is overall the world's largest money manager and one of the biggest on the bond side.

 Repeating arguments he has made on prior earnings conference calls, Fink said the trading platform was aimed at filling a gap in trading that might occur if Wall Street firms and major banks reduce their participation in bond trading.
 Big banks and brokers are widely expected to cut back on bond trading to meet new capital standards from regulators and trading limits like those in the Volcker rule.